2ndteela/d5-startup/README.md

 > - A bracelet that can give one instance of advantage if given the right materials
 >
 > Rolls work as follows:
-> - 6 Failed to create the item.
+> - Failure: Failed to create the item.
 Some components may be ruined
-> - 7 - 9 item is created, but maybe has limited uses
+> - Mixed Success: 7 - 9 item is created, but maybe has limited uses
-> - 10+ item is created as intended
+> - Total Success: item is created as intended

 > # Contests
 > Most of the world of D5 takes place in open interaction, where there is a collaborative effort of the players and DM to create a story together.
 There are times though when the game needs to become more structured and move into a structured mode.
 These sections of the game are called contests.
 A more simple contest may be trying to decern if someone is trying to lie to you, with each player only making one roll.
 These contests are resolved simply by whoever rolled higher.
 A more complex contest though may be a fight or a cooking competition.
 These may require many rounds and rolls.